0atman/noboilerplate/scripts/40-compiler-driven-development.md

 - Unstructured programming requires you to constantly execute your code to verify that you've done the right thing.
 - TDD just requires running tests to be sure, but
-- CDD only requires compiling the code to know that the model is sound.
+- CDD only requires compiling the code to know that the model remains sound.

 Rust's superpowers are the direct result of being a language where the compiler can reason about as much of the code as you can.